Obtaining justice in truck accident cases is not easy.

 For example, when you work with a lawyer at our firm, we can request access to the trucking company’s electronic data recorder, a device many companies use to track drivers.
 This has information about the accident, including the truck's speed, when the driver used the brakes, and how long the driver was on the road prior to the crash.

 A small example of other evidence a trained truck accident lawyer would seek to inspect includes, but is not limited to:

 - Cell phone records

 - Credit card receipts

 - Fuel records

 - Contracts involving the cargo

-Whether a trailer comes unhinged from the back and hits a passenger car or the brakes go out on a commercial tractor-trailer, victims can hold negligent parties responsible.
-Cullan & Cullan has local accident expertise, and we understand the laws that come into play in Arizona—including OSHA’s comprehensive regulations.
-We can prove negligence and help you find the road to recovery after a catastrophic trailer accident.
-We have a long history of successful settlements, including a record-breaking $19.6 million recovery for a trucking collision accident.
+Cullan & Cullan has local accident expertise, and we understand the laws that come into play in Arizona.
+We can prove negligence and help you find the road to recovery after a catastrophic accident.
+We have a long history of successful settlements, including a record-breaking $19.6 million recovery for a truck collision.